 - Plans to publicize the conference or lecture series.

 - Specific plans to involve both faculty and students, and the community whenever possible.

 - List of funding awards from ISLA for the past two years.

 - An abbreviated CV of no more than 2 pages for the author(s) of the proposal.

 - A list of honoraria*, travel costs, and the cost of campus activities associated with the conference or scholars' visit

 - A list of the support you are requesting from ISLA and other sources and contact information for those sources (name, email address, phone number)

 - The budget must be prepared with the assistance of ISLA’s Academic Conference staff (Lauri Roberts or Kristen Garvin-Podell)

 Reminder: Proposals for Large Henkels grants are due two funding cycles in advance of the event.

 Grant evaluations are based on clarity and completeness.
-Proposals that do not include complete information will be returned to the authors for revision if the request is for a Mini-conference or Small Henkels grant and for revision and resubmission in the next funding cycle if the request is for a Large Henkels award.
+Proposals that do not include complete information will be returned to the authors for revision and imminent resubmission.
+If the request is for a Large Henkels award, then revision and resubmission would take place in the next funding cycle.